 Students of History are strongly advised to acquire reading proficiency in at least one foreign language.
 Reading knowledge of at least one foreign language is essential for all students who intend to apply to graduate school.

 Select courses to reach a total of 120 credits for the degree.

 History Honors Program

-Motivated history majors may have the opportunity to participate in an advanced program of study concentrating on professional research and writing skills.
+Motivated history majors may have the opportunity to engage in a more rigorous program of study that demonstrates their ability to incorporate and analyze a broad range of source materials.
 Students who meet the program requirements and high disciplinary standards as determined by the faculty of the History Department will graduate with Honors in History.
-The program will require students to engage in an intensive study of relevant primary and scholarly secondary sources, formulate an original argument, and defend it in a substantial thesis project.
-Students who participate in the History Honors Program must complete all requirements for the History major, including a sequence of Honors Independent Studies over the course of two semesters, beginning the first semester of their senior year.
-These courses may be applied for course credit within the History major.
+The program will require students to engage in an intensive study of relevant primary and scholarly secondary sources, formulate an original argument, and achieve a high standard of performance.